Blanke Bevrydingsbeweging

 The White Liberation Movement (Blanke Bevrydingsbeweging, abbreviated BBB) was a South African neo-Nazi organisation which became infamous after being banned under the Apartheid regime, the first right-wing organisation to be banned as such.
 It regarded itself as the most far-right organisation in South Africa.

 History

 The organisation was formed in June 1985 by Professor Johan Schabort.
 It started as the support organisation for Schabort's Blanke Party (White Party), which existed only in name.
-In June 1987 the BBB went public and sought to recruit members, aiming at both Afrikaners and British whites.
+In June 1987 the BBB went public and sought to recruit members, aiming at both Afrikaners and White British.

 Its honorary leader was Theuns Stoffberg, a former member of the Greyshirts.
 Another notable member was Keith Conroy, an Englishman who would later become Kommandant of the AWB's 'Iron Guard'.

 Activities

 In August 1987 Schabort attended and spoke at a commemorative service for Rudolf Hess organised by the Afrikaner Weerstandsbeweging (AWB).
 The BBB would organise inflammatory meeting and marches.
 The BBB sought to link with international right-wing organisations.

 The BBB ran a "blatantly racist" bilingual magazine Kommando: Stem van die Blankedom/Kommando: Voice of the White Race published by Alan Harvey.
 Harvey was deputy leader of the South Natal branch (its leader was Peter Smith); Harvey had previously published and edited the South African Patriot magazine in Durban, under the "Patriotic Press" imprint.
 This magazine carried advertisements of several far right organisations around the world, including David Duke's the National Association for the Advancement of White People, National Vanguard magazine issued by the National Alliance, Instauration magazine, the British cultural magazine Heritage and Destiny, the National Front's Nationalism Today (to which Harvey contributed both under his own name and under the pseudonym "John Humphries"), and NF News.
 Harvey contributed to the BBB's publication under his own name.